 7. Can Be Unhealthy For Babies

 Dates are too thick for babies.
-They find them hard to be chewed, and since their intestines are developing, dates may not get easily digested.
+They find them hard to chew, and since their intestines are developing, dates may not get easily digested.
 This can lead to complications.
 In fact, dates can also block an infant’s windpipe and choke them – so please exercise caution.

-Keep dates away from infants at least till they grow older.
+Keep dates away from infants at least until they grow older.